basilbaby/chrome_usa_forecast/README.md

 ## Overview

 The USA Weather Alerts Chrome Extension provides users with up-to-date information on severe weather alerts across the United States.
-It displays the top 2 most urgent alerts nationwide and allows users to search for alerts by ZIP code.
+It displays the current weather for the user's location, the top 3 most urgent alerts nationwide, and allows users to search for alerts by ZIP code or city name.

 ## Features

+- Display current weather for the user's location
-- Display top 2 severe weather alerts in the USA
+- Show top 3 severe weather alerts in the USA
-- Search for weather alerts by ZIP code and city
+- Search for weather alerts by ZIP code or city name
+- Toggle between Celsius and Fahrenheit temperature units
+- Dark mode support for comfortable viewing in low-light environments
 - Color-coded alert display (red for alerts, green for no alerts)
 - Responsive design with scrollable content areas